Formal epistemology

 Formal epistemology uses formal methods from decision theory, logic, probability theory and computability theory to model and reason about issues of epistemological interest.
 Work in this area spans several academic fields, including philosophy, computer science, economics, and statistics.
 The focus of formal epistemology has tended to differ somewhat from that of traditional epistemology, with topics like uncertainty, induction, and belief revision garnering more attention than the analysis of knowledge, skepticism, and issues with justification.
+Formal epistemology extenuates into formal language theory.

 History

 Though formally oriented epistemologists have been laboring since the emergence of formal logic and probability theory (if not earlier), only recently have they been organized under a common disciplinary title.
 This gain in popularity may be attributed to the organization of yearly Formal Epistemology Workshops by Branden Fitelson and Sahotra Sarkar, starting in 2004, and the PHILOG-conferences starting in 2002 (The Network for Philosophical Logic and Its Applications) organized by Vincent F. Hendricks.
 Carnegie Mellon University's Philosophy Department hosts an annual summer school in logic and formal epistemology.
 In 2010, the department founded the Center for Formal Epistemology.